How Different Generations Want To Be Recognized at Work

 If you’re a leader in today’s workforce, you’ve probably experienced firsthand the distinct set of values that each generation brings to the workplace.
 While younger generations are known for prioritizing the holistic employee experience, older generations are more focused on traditional motivators like a high paycheck and prestigious title.
 In many ways, the different generations that make up the modern workforce vary dramatically from one another — but not always.

 One preference that does transcend age is a desire for recognition.
-Many multigenerational workforces have found significant success using employee recognition programs as a tool for uplifting company culture in a way that resonates with employees of all ages.
+Many multigenerational workforces have found significant success using employee recognition programs, like Nectar, to uplift company culture in a way that resonates with employees of all ages.
+That said, a recent survey by WorldAtWork found that only 17% of employers considered themselves as having a “deeply-embedded recognition program.”

 Why is it so effective?
 Praise is a fundamental human desire.
 It’s wired into our basic psychology to feel good when we are recognized, and employee recognition programs capitalize on this to boost morale and bring colleagues closer together.